 An advocate for the combination of musical practice and scholarship, Carlos performs regularly and has had the opportunity to study historically informed practice with some of the leading exponents in the field such as Christopher Hogwood, Jordi Savall, Robert Wiemken, Helmuth Rilling, Neal Zaslaw, Annette Richards, and Joyce Lindorff.
 He has presented his research at a number of conferences, including the the Symposium of the International Festival of Spanish Keyboard Music (FIMTE), the Royal Musical Association (RMA), Columbia University, Princeton University, and the American Musicological Society (AMS).

 Carlos was awarded the Bachelor of Music (summa cum laude) and Master of Music degrees in Music History and Historical Keyboard performance at Temple University’s Boyer College of Music and Dance (Philadelphia, PA), where he studied harpsichord with Joyce Lindorff and Musicology with Stephen Willier; he was awarded the Master of Arts and Doctor of Philosophy degrees at Cornell University’s Department of Music (co-chaired by Judith A. Peraino and Neal A. Zaslaw).
 Carlos's research has been supported by Cornell University’s Graduate School Dean’s Fellowship, Cornell University’s Provost Fellowship, Ithaca College Pre-Doctoral Diversity Fellowship, and the Westfield Center for Historical Keyboard Studies.
-Before coming to the University of Illinois, Carlos taught at Ithaca College’s School of Music.
+Before joining the faculty at the University of Illinois, Carlos taught at Ithaca College’s School of Music.